If you were to start react all over again what would you do?

 Look at the jigsaw puzzle box picture

 Actually something like that exists from Thinkster here.
 Look at it, bathe in the sunlight.
-You’ll probably never get paid to make clean code like this, and neither will I. But it’s comforting to know it’s out there.
+You’ll probably never get paid to make clean code like this, and neither will I. But it’s comforting to know it exists.

 Things to do instantly